 Basically there are two systems.

 1) A U-shaped rail attached to the wall.
 For example like this.
 The entire curtain hangs on two screws.
 The momentum of the curtain is very big, and the forces on the screws must be gigantic.
 It either bends or breaks.
 Yes, there are extra sets to get some support from the ceiling, but my ceiling is not strong enough to support anything.

+2) A so called spider.
+Like this.
 A much nicer construction, but still way too expensive for what it actually does: keep up a shower curtain.

 In addition there is another big problem with shower curtains and that is space vs. hot air.
 Shower curtains react heavily on the vacuum, generated by the rising hot air of your shower.
 This (everybody knows) sucks the cold curtain against your freshly cleaned body.
 Yuck!
 This is for sure in my top 10 list nasty feelings.

 This becomes worse if you'd like to shower together, which - I think - is a good thing to do in a healthy relationship.

 Your problems are over now with the WET TURTLE!
 For less than 20 euro's you can build one in an hour or so.
 It can be folded in a second.
 It's out of the way, hygienic and sufficient space for two people to shower.
 No sticky shower curtains, you can (re)use your current shower curtain without adjustments.

 1 shower cutain. €20,00 I used a 200 x 180 cm curtain.